zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 The `Microsoft.Portal.TypeMetadata` library is located at `%programfiles(x86)%\Microsoft SDKs\PortalSDK\Libraries\Microsoft.Portal.TypeMetadata.dll`.

-1. At the top of any C# file using the `TypeMetadataModel` annotation, the following namespaces must be imported:
+1. At the top of any C# file that uses the `TypeMetadataModel` annotation, the following namespaces must be imported.

 * `System.ComponentModel.DataAnnotations`
 * `Microsoft.Portal.TypeMetadata`

-1. For an example of a model class which generates TypeScript, open the following sample:
+1. For an example of a model class which generates **TypeScript**, open the following sample.

 ```cs
 // \SamplesExtension.DataModels\Robot.cs